jianmingyong/Pokemon-Universal-3D/README.txt

 1. Hardware support for DirectX 9 or higher
 2. Windows Media Player
 3. Microsoft .NET Framework 4.5 or higher
-4. Microsoft XNA Framework 4.0
+4. Microsoft XNA Framework 4.0 or higher
-5. Xbox 360 Controller * Optional

 Installing prerequisites for Pokémon Universal 3D.
-1. Pokémon 3D Game (Version 0.48.0 and above)
+1. Pokémon 3D Game (Version 0.50.1 and above)
+* Pokémon 3D Game version 0.50.1 are not supported due to some new scripts added in that require you to have latest version.

 ==================================================
 5.2.
 Installing precautions